- Completely fill boxes; pack heavy items in small boxes; seal boxes with packing tape.

 - Never store food items in your unit.

 - Homeowners insurance comes in many different forms.
-Some policies cover the property you have in storage; others do not.
-Check with your insurance agent.
+Some policies cover the property you have in storage; most do not.